naveen701526/check-real/README.md

-# valid-country
+# valid-countries

-valid-country provides boolean value whether a country name is true or false.
+valid-countries provides boolean value whether a country name is true or false.

 ## Functions